Copyright law of Japan: Moral rights

 "Moral rights" (人格権 jinkaku-ken) are non-transferable; they remain with the author until they expire.
-Although moral rights themselves cannot be waived, the exercise of moral rights is waived by contract, when, for example, an employee or contractor creates a derivative work of her/his employer's or principal's product.
-In such a situation, the moral rights would technically remain with the creator, but the creator would be potentially liable for breach of contract if he attempts to exercise those rights.
+Although moral rights themselves cannot be waived, the exercise of moral rights is waived by contract, when, for example, an employee or contractor creates a derivative work of their employer's or principal's product.
+In such a situation, the moral rights would technically remain with the creator, but the creator would be potentially liable for breach of contract if they attempt to exercise those rights.